AngelQuirogaM/NiceJson/README.md

 ## Description
 NiceJson is a simple C# library for JSON.
-You can use NiceJson to encode or decode JSON text. **No binary saves, no Output/InputStreams, no bullshit.
-Just input/output string with pretty print** (if you want to have it ready to read ;) .
+You can use NiceJson to encode or decode JSON text.
+No binary saves, no Output/InputStreams, no bullshit.
+**Just input/output string with optional pretty print**.

 ## Features
 * Full compliance with JSON specification (RFC4627) (needs testing)